 VM-31 Section 3.C.5

-Assets and Risk Management – A brief description of the asset portfolio, and the approach used to model risk management strategies, such as hedging, and other derivative programs, including a description of any clearly defined hedging strategies.
+Assets and Risk Management – A brief description of the asset portfolio, and the approach used to model risk management strategies, such as hedging, and other derivative programs, including a description of any CDHS and any SHS that is required to be modeled pursuant to VM-20 Section 7.K.4.

 VM-31 Section 3.D.6.f

-Risk Management – Detailed description of model risk management strategies, such as hedging and other derivative programs, including any clearly defined hedging strategies, specific to the groups of policies covered in this sub-report and not discussed in the Life Summary Section 3.C.5.
+Risk Management – Detailed description of model risk management strategies, such as hedging and other derivative programs, specific to the groups of policies covered in this sub-report and not discussed in the Life Summary Section 3.C.5.
+This should include documentation for any hedging strategy that meets the requirements to be a CDHS.
+It should also include, for any SHS that is required to be modeled pursuant to VM-20 Section 7.K.4, documentation of any CDHS criteria met, listing of CDHS criteria not met, and documentation of the reserve level with and without the SHS being modeled as if it were a CDHS.

 VM-31 Section 3.D.14.a and 3.D.14.b

-Investment Officer on Investments – A certification from a duly authorized investment officer that the modeled company investment strategy is representative of and consistent with the company’s investment policy.
+Investment Officer on Investments – A certification from a duly authorized investment officer that the modeled company investment strategy, including any CDHS and any SHS that is required to be modeled pursuant to VM-20 Section 7.K.4, is representative of and consistent with the company’s investment policy.

-Qualified Actuary on Investments – A certification by a qualified actuary, not necessarily the same qualified actuary that has been assigned responsibility for the PBR Actuarial Report or this sub-report, that the modeling of any clearly defined hedging strategies was performed in accordance with VM-20 and in compliance with all applicable ASOPs, and the alternative investment strategy as defined in VM-20 Section 7.E.1.g reflects the prescribed mix of assets with the same WAL as the reinvestment assets in the company investment strategy.
+Qualified Actuary on Investments – A certification by a qualified actuary, not necessarily the same qualified actuary that has been assigned responsibility for the PBR Actuarial Report or this sub-report, that the modeling of any CDHS and any SHS that is required to be modeled pursuant to VM-20 Section 7.K.4 was performed in accordance with VM-20 and in compliance with all applicable ASOPs, and the alternative investment strategy as defined in VM-20 Section 7.E.1.g reflects the prescribed mix of assets with the same WAL as the reinvestment assets in the company investment strategy.

 VM-31 Section 3.E.5

-Assets and Risk Management – A brief description of the general account asset portfolio, and the approach used to model risk management strategies, such as hedging and other derivative programs, including a description of any clearly defined hedging strategies, and any material changes to the hedging strategy from the prior year.
+Assets and Risk Management – A brief description of the general account asset portfolio, and the approach used to model risk management strategies, such as hedging and other derivative programs, including a description of any CDHS or any SHS that is required to be modeled pursuant to VM-21 Section 9.A.6, and any material changes to the hedging strategy from the prior year.

 VM-31 Section 3.F.8